goong-io/goong-io.github.io/docs/pages/example/goong-geocoder-without-map.md

 ---
-title: Use the geocoder without a map
+title: Use the autocomplete widget without a map
 description: Use goong-geocoder-js to display a search box without a map.
 topics:
   - Geocoder